MaartenVdBulcke/clustering-challenge/README.md

 The chosen features are a2_y_mean, a1_x_ff_range, a1_x_fft_max

 ![](visuals/3.elbow_three_features.PNG)

 According to this elbow plot, the ideal number of clusters is, once again, 3.
 This choice can be backed up taking a look at some silhouette plots for this feature combination.

 Let's first look at the silhouette plot for 3 clusters:

 ![](visuals/3.silhouette_plot_3_clusters.PNG)
-We can see that the average silhouette score is somewhat like 0.64.
+We can see that the average silhouette score is about 0.64.
 We can see that no sample has been given a negative score (which means that they are all clustered with their closest cluster).
 All of the clusters cross the red dotted line of the average silhouette score.
 Which is also a good indicator.

 Let's now compare to the silhouette plot for the same feature combination but for only 2 clusters:
 ![](visuals/3.silhouette_plot_2_clusters.PNG)